reeddunkle/Codjo/References/Optimizing.md

     return new_list
 ```

-This function requires an n-length list to be held in memory, as it's simply copying the current input.
+This `linear_space` function requires an n-length list to be held in memory, as it's simply copying the current input.
 The larger the input, the larger `new_list` will swell.

 Time vs. Space
 ----

 It's common to find time and space competing with one another.
-You've probably heard people in every field talk about "design tradeoffs".
-In CS, there tends to be a tradeoff between time and space.
-Of course you want to try to minimize the requirements of both, but at some level you'll probably find yourself talking about design tradeoffs.
+People in every field talk about "design trade-offs".
+In CS, there tends to be a trade-off between time and space.
+You definitely want to minimize both, but at some level you'll probably find yourself facing design trade-offs.

-A simple example is caching.
+An example where you face a trade-off is with caching.
 A cache holds in memory some information that you've already spent time calculating, in order to speed up retrieving that information the next time you want it.
 Given the same input, it spares you the run-time.
 In other words, you're using extra space to increase speed.

 At one end of the spectrum, you could imagine a cache that holds the result of every calculation your function might perform.
-Its space complexity would be infinite, but its time complexity given this utopian cache could be constant.
+Its space complexity would be infinite, but its time complexity given this (idealistic) cache could be constant.

-On the other end of the spectrum, imagine there is no cache, and so it must perform the calculations every time it is run.
-You save space, but take more time.
+On the other end of the spectrum, imagine that there is no cache, and so your function has to run its calculations every time.
+You save space at the cost of time.